You want smart political talk without the meltdowns?

 Have you talked to him about the need to balance the budget?

-Because I talked to him at length during the campaign about it, and if you did, what did he say?
+Because I talked to him at length during the campaign about it.

-Uh, but we did talk I have talked about with several of his cabinet members that the only way you can tackle the debt and not explode the debt is you do have to do entitlement reform.
+You know, we didn't have that conversation directly, but we did talk, I have talked about with several of his cabinet members that the only way you can tackle the debt and not explode the debt is you do have to do entitlement reform.

-And I think in the first hundred days, you're gonna see regulatory repeal, repeal of regulations that are costing us jobs, and I'm hoping that we will see a tax bill in the first six months, but I'm hoping it does not get lost in the shuffle that the debt is uh a really serious problem for us.
+But I'm hoping it does not get lost in the shuffle that the debt is a really serious problem for us.

-Isn't it pretty despicable what's on display in the United States Senate and the sh Senate Judiciary Committee today?
+Isn't it pretty despicable what's on display in the United States Senate and the Senate Judiciary Committee today?

-And all the the same old talking point that if you're a conservative, you've got to be a racist, and this character characterization of uh of uh Jeff Sessions is just it just disgusts me.
+And all the same old talking point that if you're a conservative, you've got to be a racist.

 It's really insulting.